sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Senario_based_Q.md

 ```
 docker run -v <volume_name>:<container_path> <image_name>
 ```
-2. Docker Bind Mounts: If you need to use a specific directory on the host machine for data persistence, utilize Docker bind mounts.
+**Docker Bind Mounts**: If you need to use a specific directory on the host machine for data persistence, utilize Docker bind mounts.
 Bind mounts link a directory or file on the host to a directory in the container.
 ```
 docker run -v /host/path:/container/path <image_name>
 ```